Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 How to create a lesson plan template

-Now that we’ve covered almost any lesson plan example there is, it’s time to get to the nitty-gritty of creating a lesson plan template.
+Now that we’ve covered almost every type of lesson plan example there is, we wanted to see how the experts go about creating lesson plan templates or adjusting them to suit their needs.

 Tip #1: Set realistic goals and timing